 - agave or maple syrup for sweetness

-- lemon juice and apple cider vinegar for that classic slightly acidic cheesecake flavor.
+- lemon juice and apple cider vinegar for a little acidity

 The top strawberry layer is simply, almost literally, the cherry on top.
-Of course there is room to be creative here - do not feel forced to stick with strawberries (I've tried it with blueberries and it is also delicious), but to me a 'classic cheesecake' has to have strawberries on top... and this does not disappoint.
+Of course there is room to be creative here - do not feel forced to stick with strawberries (I've tried it with blueberries and it is also delicious).

-Equipment Needed to make this vegan strawberry cheesecake:
+Equipment Needed to make this vegan strawberry coconut cake:

 - food processor - I use this cuisinart that I got off of Amazon.